Skip to main content

 Jeppesen Terminal

-Quick Answers About Jeppesen Terminal
+💡 Quick Answers about the Jeppesen Terminal

-• 🛫 How many terminals does Denver Airport have?
 Only one: the Jeppesen Terminal.
-It is divided into East and West sides, and connects to three concourses (A, B, and C).
+It is divided into East and West sides and connects to three concourses (A, B, and C).

-• 📦 Where do I claim my baggage?
-On Level 5, divided by sides: carousels 1–9 on the East side, and 10–19 on the West side.
+On Level 5, divided by sides: carousels 1-9 East, and 10-19 West.

 Image